-Clearly, I remember in Kindergarten, the teachers wanting to hold me back.
+Clearly, I remember in Kindergarten, the teachers wanted to hold me back.
 The reason was on a test, I was asked how many legs a dog had.
 I said 3.
-Again, I clearly remember my mother flying in my classroom.
-She said something to the effect of “she is not stupid, she has just never seen a 4 legged dog.”
+Again, I clearly remember my mother flying into my classroom.
+She said something to the effect of “she is not stupid, she has just never seen a 4-legged dog.”
 Seriously people.
 I. Had.
 Never.
 Seen.
 A. 4.
 Legged.
 Dog.
 Let that soak in for a moment.
 I was 6.
 Wow.

 6th Grade Drama

 In sixth grade, where there were hot guys, pegged jeans, and jean jackets.
 It didn’t matter what I did or said, I was never one to have friends, even back then.
 When I entered into sixth grade, I remember being put in the “stupid” class.
 I remember walking in line and having my peers stare at me and laugh.
 My mother ensured that I did not stay there long, not sure what she said, but I was put back in the mainstream classes.

 I just always felt different.
 Never really did I fit in with anyone or anywhere.
 There were points when I tried to do my hair like the other girls.
 Oh, and my makeup (Tera, remember the school picture you dolled me up for and the mounds of blue eyeshadow…good grief!).
 I tried to dress the way other people dressed and have the “in style” clothes.
 Stupidly, I would say things that I thought would make me fit in.
 When in reality, I just looked like an idiot and I was further isolated from my peers.